zapatovolador/InventoryApp/README.md

 ## Future Improvements

-- Persistence with Entity Framework Core
+- **Persistence with Entity Framework Core**
+  Integration with ASP.NET Core, support for LINQ queries and it simplifies database operations and improves maintainability.
+Great for SQL services or CosmosDB but not for other nonSQL services.

-- Authentication via OAuth with ASP.NET Core Identity
+- **Authentication via OAuth with ASP.NET Core Identity**
+  Enables secure user authentication using external providers like Google or Microsoft.
+ASP.NET Core Identity offers flexibility and scalability for managing user roles and claims.